plfa/plfa.github.io/Troubleshooting.md

 ### Stack reports that the file `user-manual.pdf` cannot be located

+You do not need the Agda user manual to do the exercises in PLFA.
 Remove the line containing `doc/user-manual.pdf` from the `Agda.cabal` file in the `agda` directory which you cloned via Git.